falgunipatel30/ADVANCED-DATABASE-SYSTEM/README.md

 - MongoDB is a cross-platform document-oriented database that belongs in the class of NoSQL databases.
 NoSQL databases differ from the traditional SQL databases in the sense that they do not enforce a strict table structure.
 This flexibility and a mature querying layer make MongoDB a popular choice for modern application development.
 - Snowflake is the only data platform built for the cloud for all your data and all your users.
 Mobilize your data to advance your business.

-For Further detail explination you can read documentation file.
+For Further detail explination you can read documentation file.<br>
-<b>Out put the Project : - Nosql  to Sql conversion , so basically we try to convert Nosql schema to Sql schema and performing live streaming of data</b>
+<b>Output of the Project : - Nosql  to Sql conversion , so basically we try to convert Nosql schema to Sql schema and performing live streaming of data</b>